jamesstidard/Timesheet-Server/readme.md

 # Timesheet
 Unified endpoint for hours logging for multiple services, such as: Zoho Projects and Support.
-Zoho Support doesn't seem to allow time entry via it's API current... so that's on hold.

 ## General Architecture
 Wraps the API's of the provided integrations giving a unified REST-like API.